These are some of the most commonly asked questions. If you don’t see an answer to your question here – please contact us.

 Q: Is Your Life Counts registered with the Police?

-A: Yes, we are a registered agency with the Niagara Police Service and we partner with Police agencies and other associated agencies across North America and around the world.
+A: Yes, we are a registered agency with the Niagara Police Service and partner with Police agencies and other associated agencies across North America and the world.

 Q: Where do you get your funding from?